 The Best Cafe in Paris’ 6th Arrondissement

-There are a variety of organic ingredients.
-There’s not the same competition to get a table here as there is at the uber famous Les Deux Magots or Cafe de Flore, just a block away, and Le Bonaparte is more ‘chill,’ without all the traffic speeding by.
+There are a variety of organic ingredients on their menu, and there’s not the same competition to get a table here as there is at the uber famous Les Deux Magots or Cafe de Flore, just a block away.
+Le Bonaparte is more ‘chill,’ without all the traffic speeding by.

 The Best Bistrot in Saint-Germain-des-Pres is Comptoir du Relais

-Stay in a hotel in Paris‘ 6th Arrondissement
+Hotels in Paris‘ 6th Arrondissement

-The room, while modest in size, was well kitted out.
-The bathroom will be a challenge if you are tall.
-I’m short and my knees almost hit the wall while on the loo, so the bathroom is quite narrow.
-And there is no shower curtain so you need to be strategic with the shower head!
+The room is modest in size, but well kitted out.
+The bathroom is a challenge if you are tall.
+I’m short and my knees almost hit the wall while on the loo.
+And was no shower curtain so you need to be strategic with the shower head!